UKPLab/sentence-transformers/examples/applications/semantic-search/README.md

 ### Similar Publication Retrieval
 [semantic_search_publications.py](semantic_search_publications.py) [ [Colab version](https://colab.research.google.com/drive/12hfBveGHRsxhPIUMmJYrll2lFU4fOX06?usp=sharing) ] shows an example how to find similar scientific publications.
 As corpus, we use all publications that have been presented at the EMNLP 2016 - 2018 conferences.
 As search query, we input the title and abstract of more recent publications and find related publications from our copurs.
 We use the [SPECTER](https://arxiv.org/abs/2004.07180) model.
 This is a **symmetric search task**, as the paper in the corpus consists of title & abstract and we search for title & abstract.

+### Question & Answer Retrieval
+[qa_retrieval_simple_wikipedia.py](../retrieve_rerank/qa_retrieval_simple_wikipedia.py) [ [Colab Version](https://colab.research.google.com/drive/1l6stpYdRMmeDBK_vw0L5NitdiAuhdsAr?usp=sharing) ]: This script uses the smaller [Simple English Wikipedia](https://simple.wikipedia.org/wiki/Main_Page) as document collection to provide answers to user questions / search queries.
+It uses the [Retrieve & Re-rank](../retrieve_rerank/README.md) strategy and is an example for an **asymmetric search task**.
+We split all Wikipedia articles into paragraphs and encode them with a bi-encoder.
+If a new query / question is entered, it is encoded by the same bi-encoder and the paragraphs with the highest cosine-similarity are retrieved (see [semantic search](../semantic-search/README.md)).
+Next, the retrieved candidates are scored by a Cross-Encoder re-ranker and the 5 passages with the highest score from the Cross-Encoder are presented to the user.